wwenxiu/immune_evolution/README.md

 # immune_evolution

-All evenness-aware hidden Markov models (eaHMM) profiles, protein sequence alignment files, and phylogenetic trees from the study titled with "Reconstituting the Putative Innate Immune System of the Last Eukaryotic Common Ancestor"
+The evenness-aware hidden Markov models (eaHMM) profiles and phylogenetic trees from the study titled with "Reconstituting the Putative Innate Immune System of the Last Eukaryotic Common Ancestor"